mccullaghlab/DCD_Writer/README.md

   `<system name>` corresponds to some descriptor of the simulation to be used in the naming of the new .dcd file.

-  `<pdb/prmtop/psf file>` is the initial pdb, prmtop, or pdb file that contains all atoms.
+  `<pdb/prmtop/psf file>` is the initial pdb, prmtop, or psf file that contains all atoms.

   `<trajectory file>` is the .dcd file desired to be truncated